 EXAR: A Unified Experience-Grounded Agentic Reasoning Architecture.
-Bergmann, R., Brand, F., Lenz, M., & Malburg, L. In Bichindaritz, I. & Lopez, B., editors, Case-Based Reasoning Research and Development - 33rd International Conference, ICCBR 2025, Biarritz, France, June 30 - July 3, 2025, Proceedings, volume 15662, pages 3–17, 2025.
-Springer..
+Bergmann, R., Brand, F., Lenz, M., & Malburg, L. In Bichindaritz, I. & López, B., editors, Case-Based Reasoning Research and Development, volume 15662, of Lecture Notes in Computer Science, pages 3–17, Cham, 2025.
+Springer Nature Switzerland.

-Paper doi abstract bibtex 1 download Current AI reasoning often relies on static pipelines (like the 4R cycle from Case-Based Reasoning (CBR) or standard RetrievalAugmented Generation (RAG)) that limit adaptability.
+Paper doi abstract bibtex 9 downloads Current AI reasoning often relies on static pipelines (like the 4R cycle from Case-Based Reasoning (CBR) or standard Retrieval-Augmented Generation (RAG)) that limit adaptability.
 We argue it is time for a shift towards dynamic, experience-grounded agentic reasoning.
 This paper proposes EXAR, a new unified, experience-grounded architecture, conceptualizing reasoning not as a fixed sequence, but as a collaborative process orchestrated among specialized agents.
 EXAR integrates data and knowledge sources into a persistent Long-Term Memory utilized by diverse reasoning agents, which coordinate themselves via a Short-Term Memory.
 Governed by an Orchestrator and Meta Learner, EXAR enables flexible, context-aware reasoning strategies that adapt and improve over time, offering a blueprint for next-generation AI.

 @inproceedings{Bergmann2025EXARUnifiedExperienceGrounded,

-title = {{EXAR: A Unified Experience-Grounded Agentic Reasoning Architecture}},
+title = {{{EXAR}}: {{A Unified Experience-Grounded Agentic Reasoning Architecture}}},

 author = {Bergmann, Ralph and Brand, Florian and Lenz, Mirko and Malburg, Lukas},